Estimated reading time: 8 minutes.

 The simplest and best way to hedge a market crash is to increase the cash part of your portfolio.

-This is not rocket science you may be thinking, and you would be right.
+This is not rocket science you may be thinking, and you are right.

 This gives you three big advantages